A geometric Elliott invariant and noncommutative rigidity of mapping tori

-\end{prop} \begin{proof} By definition of the analytic $\mu$-index, it is enough to show that for any vector bundle $E$ over $Y$, we have $t([E])=[E]\hot t = \Ind(P_E)\in K_0(C^*(\tilde{\G}))$.
-This follows by directly computing the Kasparov product starting from the definition of the element $t$ given in \cite{skandalis:fack}.
-Alternatively, notice that $t$ is the Dirac morphism underlying the Dirac dual-Dirac approach to the Baum--Connes conjecture with coefficients for $(\R^d,C_0(Y))$ -- cf. the examples Section in \cite{val:shi}.
-The claim now follows from the standard index-theoretic interpretation of the assembly map.
-(For more details, we refer to \cite[Section 1.3]{benoy:gap}.) \end{proof} \begin{rema} We have implicitly assumed that $d$ is even.
-The case of $d$ odd can be deduced from this by considering the space $Y\times \R$ foliated by $\mathrm{Leaf}(Y)\times \R$.
-We then have $K^d(Y)\cong K^{d-1}(Y\times \R)$, $[u]\mapsto [E_u]$, where $u$ is a unitary and $E_u$ a vector bundle.
-The leafwise Dirac operator $\tilde{D} = D \boxtimes \slashed{\partial}_\R$ is well-defined and can be twisted by $E_u$.
-Then $R^\prime(\mu,[u])$ is defined as $R^\prime(\mu,[E_u])=\Ind_\mu(P_{E_u})$. \end{rema}
+\end{prop} \begin{proof} By definition of the analytic $\mu$-index, it is enough to show that for any vector bundle $E$ over $Y$, we have $t_*[E]=[E]\hot t = \Ind(P_E)\in K_0(C^*(\tilde{\G}))$.
+This is carried out in detail in \cite[Section 1.3]{benoy:gap}.
+Alternatively, comparing Eq. \eqref{eq t} with the definition of the element $t$ given in \cite{skandalis:fack}, we can deduce that $t$ is the Dirac morphism underlying the Dirac dual-Dirac approach to the Baum--Connes conjecture with coefficients for $(\R^d,C_0(Y))$ (see also the examples section in \cite{val:shi}).
+Then the claim follows from the standard index-theoretic interpretation of the assembly map. \end{proof}